fusioncharts/dev_centre_docs/getting-started/angular/angular/working-with-events-using-angular.md

 ---
 title: Working with Events | FusionCharts
-description: This article talks about the Events using Angular.
+description: This article talks about the events using Angular.
 heading: Working with Events
 ---